 Physical therapy is not only an important and rewarding job, it's also in high demand.
-According to the U.S. Bureau of Labor Statistics, employment for physical therapists is expected to increase 36 percent from 2012 to 2022 - well above of the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment for physical therapists is expected to increase 17 percent from 2021 to 2031 - much faster than average for all occupations.

 Seton Hall's comprehensive Doctor of Physical Therapy (D.P.T.) program prepares students to practice safely and ethically - and to treat patients who face a multitude of conditions.

 We educate students through a combination of rigorous academics and clinical experience.
 By the time you graduate, you'll have completed 32 weeks of clinical internships at diverse sites in the region and beyond.
 Thanks to this strong preparation, our graduates consistently find employment within one year of licensure.